 Phytoplankton is also a good source of Omega-3 as well as trace minerals and anti-oxidants.

 4. Build Your Protection Dog’s Gut Health

 80% of your dog’s immune system is made up of the bacteria in his gut.
 These bacteria also help to create his vitamins and aid in digestion.
-The beneficial agents in his gut can be harmed by a poor diet containing things like starchy carbohydrates that are so much a part of store bought dog foods.
-They can also be harmed by antibiotics, radiation and even aging.
+The beneficial agents in his gut can be harmed by a poor diet containing things like starchy carbohydrates that are so much a part of store-bought dog foods.
+They can also be harmed by antibiotics, radiation, and even aging.
 If you want to give the beneficial bacteria a boost, you should give your dog probiotics.
-This could include a probiotic supplement which can be found in pet and health food stores.
+This could include a probiotic supplement that can be found in pet and health food stores.
 You might also try adding certain foods to his diet such as fermented vegetables, which benefit his gut.
 You could also try adding kefir or raw goat’s milk to his diet.